0

 Match: Required

-Clean Air Program grants offsets the direct costs of purchasing industrial air pollutant emission reduction equipment at the site where air pollutant emissions are generated and released.
+Clean Air Program grants offset the direct costs of purchasing industrial air pollutant emission reduction equipment at the site where air pollutant emissions are generated and released.

 Webinar and Office Hours

-The Colorado Energy Office (CEO) will host an informational webinar about the Clean Air Program on January 8, 2025 at 1:00 PM MT.
+The Colorado Energy Office (CEO) will host an informational webinar about the Clean Air Program's upcoming Request for Application round on July 16, 2025 at 1:00 PM MT.

 Eligible Applicants